How Do I Control My Mouth?

 My problem was, as a Christian—a person whom Christ Himself indwelled—I would not allow Him to control my mouth.
 He was there, infused with my spirit (see Colossians 3:3, Galatians 2:20), but I had Him gagged by my own free will.
 He was in me but I wouldn’t allow Him to exude any self-control out of me.
 I was denying who I was in my spirit because self-control is a fruit of the Spirit which should be growing organically from me each day without effort (see Galatians 5:22,23).

-Still yet, the sin of my flesh and old mindsets refused to listen to Him which resulted in my mouth controlling me–not the other way around–severe trouble always followed suit.
+Still yet, the sin of the flesh and old mindsets refused to listen to Him which resulted in my mouth controlling me–not the other way around–severe trouble always followed suit.
 This is why the Bible says, “The power of life and death is in the tongue” (see Proverbs 18:21).
 James, the half-brother of Jesus, even makes the claim that our tongues are like small sparks which can set an entire forest ablaze (see James 3:5).

 I kept hearing in my spirit, “Matt, watch what you say.”
 “Maaaaatt, do not say that.
 That’s not who you are.”
 “Matthew, don’t send that text.”
 “Don’t post that.”
 “Those words won’t make you feel better.
 Let it go.
 I’ll handle it.”